Sparkling wines are produced with different methods:

-The second fermentation takes place inside the bottle, hermetically sealed with a plastic stopper and a metal cap:
+The second fermentation takes place inside tanks, hermetically sealed called autoclave.

 The second fermentation is kick-started by adding a blend of wine, sugar, and yeast.

 The fermentation lasts from 6 to 8 weeks, while yeast consumes sugar, creates alcohol, and releases the carbon dioxide that creates the bubbles and pressure.
 This is called "Presa di Spuma".